Abhishek-1211/Data-Structures/README.md

 3. find 2 max elements in a single pass
 4. reverse the array/reverse vowels of a String[345]
 5. Intersection of Arrays
-6. merge sorted array
+6. merge sorted array[88]
 7. find duplicate in array
 8. count freqeuncy of each element
 9. fizzbuzz
-10. Merge 2 -sorted arrays[88]
-11. Reordering of Arrays
+10. Reordering of Arrays
     - wiggle sort-I[280]
-    -
-12. Rotate Arrays
+11. Rotate Arrays
-13. Best time to buy and sell stocks[121]
+12. Best time to buy and sell stocks[121]
-14. Running sum of 1D array[1480]
+13. Running sum of 1D array[1480]

 ## LinkedList-Problem List
 - To be updated soon